chris-sms/RepData_PeerAssessment1/Course_Project_1.md

 ## What is the average daily activity pattern?

 This code chunk calculates and plots the average number of steps taken during each time interval, averaged across all days.
-It also identifies the interview which contains the highest average number of steps.
+It also identifies the interval which contains the highest average number of steps.

 ```r